n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.copper.md

 On this page, you'll find a list of operations the Copper node supports and links to more resources.

-!!! note "Credentials"
+/// note | Credentials
 Refer to [Copper credentials](/integrations/builtin/credentials/copper/) for guidance on setting up authentication.
+///

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, take a look at n8n's [Copper integrations](https://n8n.io/integrations/copper/){:target="_blank" .external-link} list.
+///

 ## Basic Operations